abbodi1406/BatUtil/W10UI/README.md

 - Enhanced Flash updates detection to avoid confliction when Flash Removal update is merged with LCU

 9.9:
-- Extended `SkipEdge` option to skip EdgeChromium bunded with Cumulative Update
+- Extended `SkipEdge` option to skip EdgeChromium bundled with Cumulative Update

 9.8:
 - Further enhancement to prevent setup.exe conflict (if ISO files dates are newer than DU)